sapalazz/kbscsmac/README.md

 Please feel free to fork and add whatever you may find useful.
 It's just my personal resource to have everything in one file.

+MAC KEYBOARD

+Feel free to check this or transcribe: https://support.apple.com/en-us/HT201236

+- [ctrl] + [keyup] --> 'Show all that's currently open on the Mac'

 VISUAL STUDIO CODE

 - [CTRL] + [-] --> 'Navigate back'